Course Syllabus

 T: Midterm 1 (Feb.
 2nd)

 Th: History of computation.
-Abacus, mechanical calculators, looms, people; slides
+Abacus, mechanical calculators, looms, people Links to an external site.; slides Download slides

 Reading: History of computing reading, Chapter 3